How to Make a Scary Movie with No Budget

 The piece de resistance was our dolly zoom shot at the very end.
 (This one goes out to all the film nerds.)

 We knew we wanted to try a dolly zoom because it’s one of the most classic in-camera effects that make audiences feel unsettled.
 Popularized by Alfred Hitchcock in Vertigo, the dolly zoom involves zooming out with your camera lens to affect the angle of view while simultaneously pushing the physical camera body forward on a dolly (or vice versa).
 We used a slider instead of a dolly, and if you don’t have either, you can use a skateboard or something similar that will move smoothly while supporting your camera.

 The result is a stomach-turning, field-of-vision warping as seen in Jaws.

-Scary movies are so much fun for filmmakers because they’re a free pass to break the rules of cinema to achieve a desired effect.
-I’m talking about dutch angles (off kilter camera angles), shaky or handheld camerawork (like in the Blair Witch Project), and crossing the axis.
-That’s the imaginary line that directors use to orient viewers within the space of the scene.
-It’s usually a big no-no to cross it, but if used intentionally, it can produce disturbing results.
+Scary movies are so much fun for filmmakers because they’re a free pass to break the rules of cinema to achieve the desired effect.
+I’m talking about dutch angles (off-kilter camera angles), shaky or handheld camerawork (like in the Blair Witch Project), and crossing the axis.
+That’s the imaginary line that directors use to orient viewers within the scene’s space.
+It’s usually a big no-no to cross it, but it can produce disturbing results if used intentionally.